 Salta al contenuto principale

-From clever sidewalk drawings to massive snow figures that stop traffic, these creators prove that a little bit of freezing weather is all you need to spark a brilliant idea.
-We’ve rounded up 10 of the most creative, funny, and surprising ways people have played with snow and ice this season to bring a smile to your face.
+From clever sidewalk interventions to massive figures that stop traffic, these creators prove that a bit of freezing weather is the only spark needed for a brilliant idea.
+We have curated 11 of the most creative and surprising ways people have played with snow and ice this season to transform their neighborhoods into temporary art galleries.

 More: Fun With Snow (8 Photos)